THE DIVINE FIRE

 Conclusion

-“Shall not be hurt of the second death.”
+“Shall not be hurt by the second death.”

-“On such the second death hath no power.”
+“Over such the second death has no power.”

 Now our passages can be understood.
 The second death is the lake that burns with fire and sulfur.
 The fire is the Divine Fire, the fire that destroys all worldliness, all the works of the flesh, all self-will and rebellion.